-Company overview: Daiki Axis’s business centers on water treatment.
+Company overview: Daiki Axis Co., Ltd.’s business centers on water treatment.
 The company manufactures and sells household and industrial wastewater treatment systems.
 In addition, the company sources and sells household equipment, most of which is used in wet areas (baths and kitchens).
 In 2018, the company commenced sales of electricity generated using renewable energy.
-In FY12/20, revenue was JPY34.6bn, operating profit was JPY1.0bn, and OPM was 3.0%.
+In FY12/21, revenue was JPY37.8bn, operating profit was JPY1.1bn, and OPM was 3.0%.
 The company has four business segments: the Environmental Equipment, Household Equipment, Renewable Energy, and Other businesses.

 The customer bases for the Household Equipment and Environmental Equipment segments overlap, creating synergy.
 Shared Research understands that this synergy is one reason for the company’s industry-leading share in its mainstay product category (medium-sized and large wastewater treatment tanks—also known as “johkasou”).

-Environmental Equipment: This segment posted FY12/20 revenue of JPY17.7bn, which constituted 51.0% of total revenue and 59.0% of total operating profit, while segment OPM was 6.8%.
+Environmental Equipment: This segment posted FY12/21 revenue of JPY20.1bn, which constituted 53.2% of total revenue and 71.6% of total operating profit, while segment OPM was 8.4%.
 In this segment, the company mainly makes, sells, installs, and maintains wastewater treatment tanks and other wastewater treatment equipment.
 Wastewater treatment tanks, which are usually installed in areas without sewage systems, treat sewage and household wastewater.
 The tanks sterilize and disinfect the wastewater to environmental standards so it can be released into public waterways and rivers.
 The company has four factories in Japan that produce compact wastewater treatment tanks, medium-sized and large wastewater treatment tanks, and industrial wastewater treatment equipment.